 About the Lancing DofE Programme

 DofE becomes an option at the end of the Third Form when pupils take part in the 'Third Form Challenge' which consists of an expedition lasting over two days and one night.
-After the Challenge, pupils must choose between DofE or CCF as options in the College timetable for the Fourth Form.
+After the Challenge, pupils must choose between DofE, CCF or Explorer Scouts as 'service' options in the College timetable for the Fourth Form.

 The structure of the DofE and the breadth of the Lancing co-curricular programme allow pupils to really tailor their own activities within the four sections of the award: Volunteering, Physical, Skills and the Expedition.